vishalchovatiya/Linux-System-Programming/How Program Gets Run.md

 if ((retval = bprm->envc) < 0)
     goto out;
 ```

-As you can see we do this operations with the help of the count function that defined in the same source code file and calculates the count of strings in the argv array.
-The `MAX_ARG_STRINGS` macro defined in the `include/uapi/linux/binfmts.h` header file and as we can understand from the macro's name, it represents maximum number of strings that were passed to the `execve` system call.
+As you can see,  `MAX_ARG_STRINGS` is upper limit macro defined in the `include/uapi/linux/binfmts.h` header file represents maximum number of strings that were passed to the `execve` system call.
 The value of the `MAX_ARG_STRINGS`:

 `#define MAX_ARG_STRINGS 0x7FFFFFFF`

-After we calculated the number of the command line arguments and environment variables, we call the `prepare_binprm` function.
-We already call the function with the similar name before this moment.
-This function is called `prepare_binprm_cred` and we remember that this function initializes cred structure in the `linux_bprm`.
-Now the `prepare_binprm` function:
+- Now, call of `prepare_binprm` function fills the `linux_binprm` structure with the `uid` from `inode` and read `128` bytes from the binary executable file.
+We read only first `128` from the executable file because we need to check a type of our executable.
+We will read the rest of the executable file in the later step.

 ```
 retval = prepare_binprm(bprm);
 if (retval < 0)
     goto out;
 ```

-fills the `linux_binprm structure` with the `uid` from inode and read 128 bytes from the binary executable file.
-We read only first `128` from the executable file because we need to check a type of our executable.
-We will read the rest of the executable file in the later step.
-After the preparation of the `linux_bprm` structure we copy the filename of the executable binary file, command line arguments and environment variables to the `linux_bprm` with the call of the `copy_strings_kernel` function:
+- After the preparation of the `linux_bprm` structure we copy the filename of the executable binary file, command line arguments and environment variables to the `linux_bprm` from the kernel with the call of the `copy_strings_kernel` function:

 ```
 retval = copy_strings_kernel(1, &bprm->filename, bprm);
 if (retval < 0)